aboutroots/js-courses-ref/react/Max/README.md

 	- one for the results
 	- add a new reducers folder (in store), and then add counter.js and result.js files
 12. Connect reducers using the helper function from the redux package

+## Redux assignment 2

+***Turn this app into one which does NOT use local state (in components) but instead uses Redux***

+1. First, install redux and react redux.
+2. Create a reducer and store (set up store by adding Provider).
+3. Create mapStateToProps and mapDispatchToProps to manage persons array and actions related to it.